Inemesit1995/Harry-and-Meghan-Documentary-Series-Twitter-Sentment-Analysis/README.md

 Most of the tweets were made by users who did not specify their location.
 In the preprocessing step, i filled the missing locations with "Unspecified".
 The unspecified location recorded tweets from 6,000 users.

+# Conclusion
+The results of the perception of users does not reflect an overwhelming majority in the different sentiment classes.
+This indicates that the users were deeply divided in their opinion about the contents of the documentary series.

+You can read the comprehensive analysis on [medium](https://medium.com/@inemesitumoh/harry-and-meghan-a-sentiment-analysis-of-the-twitter-users-perception-of-the-documentary-series-d303507a7b08)